Anredera cordifolia

-Anredera cordifolia, commonly known as the Madeira-vine or mignonette vine, is a South American species of ornamental succulent vine of the family Basellaceae.
+Anredera cordifolia, commonly known as the Madeira vine or mignonette vine, is a South American species of ornamental succulent vine of the family Basellaceae.
 The combination of fleshy leaves and thick aerial tubers makes this a very heavy vine.
 It smothers trees and other vegetation it grows on and can easily break branches and bring down entire trees on its own.
+Other names include lamb's tail and potato vine.